Welcome to Playing Preschool Year 2!

 What we are working on in both Playing Preschool Years 1 & 2 is moving beyond memorizing.

-With numbers, it’s so much more than counting.
+There’s so much more to numbers than counting!
 It’s understanding value, joining numbers together, comparing numbers, and recognizing numbers in various arrangements.
 We dig deep with numbers in Playing Preschool Year 2.

 These skills are not all they’ll learn!